-ACORN is partnering with Farmers for Climate Solutions to coordinate training on Cover Cropping in Atlantic Canada with the first classes happening online this summer and fall!
+ACORN is partnering with Farmers for Climate Solutions to coordinate training on Cover Cropping in Atlantic Canada.
+The next class is happening online in November.

 ACORN will offer Advanced Nitrogen Management in 2023.
 Visit the Canadian Forage and Grassland Association to register for Advanced Grazing Management.

 The cover cropping course is open to all Atlantic Canadian farmers; you do not need to be certified organic to participate.
 Organic farmers, note that some content may not be applicable to certified organic operations.
 Let's learn together!